 - Children and Young People counselling.

-These are just a few areas they cover there are many more.
-Ask your doctor about them if you feel their expertise is for you.
+Above are just a few areas they cover there are many more.
+Ask your doctor about them if you feel their expertise could help you.
 I also believe if you have work issues you can be referred by Jobcentre Plus (at the time of posting).

 As I have mentioned Neurosis is a psychological illness and brings with it many distressing symptoms.
 On the behavioral side, it can cause the sufferer to avoid areas of their life eventually leading to chronic anxiety.

 Psychological issues may include panic, palpitations, tension, hyperventilation, and increased pulse.
 These symptoms alone can lead to severe chest pain similar to that of suffering a heart attack.

 Processes of perception, memory, judgment, and reasoning are contrasted with emotional and volitional processes (cognitive).
 Here reactive thoughts such as ‘this is terrifying’ ‘I can not control my thinking’, will more than likely lead to thoughts such as ‘maybe I will have a heart attack’, ‘I am going to panic’ (thoughts of anticipation).
 The thinking here is forming what is known as the vicious circle/cycle.
 Without intervention thoughts such as these may, and have been known to cause serious physical distress.